elizawmeeks/HTML-CSS-Music-History/README.md

 # HTML-CSS-Music-History

-## Version 3
+## Music History 3

 I basically gave up on the instructions for music history 3 and (belatedly realized that I) kind of made up a melange of music history 3 and 4 (and also kind of didn't).
-But I think that my function that randomizes which 4 songs it shows is cool so I'm gonna leave it up there for now.
-Adding music adds it to the object, but I had trouble getting it to format exactly the same way with objects inside of arrays.
+Basically my version of Music History 3 created a JSON file with all of my songs, and created an XHR request to output songs onto the main page.
+I still kind of thought that we only wanted 4 songs on the main page, so I built a function to randomly select which songs in the object are dispalyed, which I think is kind of cool.
+Adding music in the Add Music View adds it to the object (you know, as long as you don't refresh the page.
+We're gonna learn how to permanently hold onto information like this, right?), but I had trouble getting it to format exactly the same way with objects inside of arrays.
 I didn't output it to the dom because with the randomizing function it wouldn't necessarily dispaly.
 Basically I decided that I liked the randomizing function better than outputting all the songs for the moment.

 I might come back and make things align more with the instructions, but I also learned a lot and had a lot of fun which is, frankly, enough for me.
+I think I'm more likely to come back for Music History 4 and follow those instructions better.